 Ah, La Croisette de Cannes.
 Perhaps the longest, most balmy catwalk of them all.
 Since 1939, the town on the French Riviera has played host, once a year, to the best and the brightest filmmakers from all over the world — throwing open the doors to its grand coastal hotels and welcoming in the most glorious, glamorous talents to ever be put to celluloid.

 And, with them, some of the most iconic get-ups and outfits we’ve ever clapped eyes on.
 We’ve seen the most glitzy, glamorous takes on black tie this side of Hollywood.
 We’ve witnessed masterclasses in travel dressing.
 And we’ve been treated to some of the most sophisticated, insouciant loungewear that designers have ever stitched together.
-From the early 1960s to last year’s event, here are the most stylish looks in the history of the Cannes Film Festival.
+From the early 1960s to 2019’s event, here are the most stylish looks in the history of the Cannes Film Festival.

 Clooney, Pitt and Damon schooled us on black tie in 2007